-

 Applicability:

 The FPA applies only to agencies of the US Federal Government.
-It governs the collection, maintenance, use, and dissemination of personally identifiable information about individuals that is maintained in systems of records by federal agencies.
+It governs the collection, maintenance, use, and dissemination of personally identifiable information about individuals maintained in systems of records by federal agencies.

-It prohibits the disclosure of information from a system of records controlled by the federal agency absent of the written consent of the subject individual, unless the disclosure is pursuant to one of 12 statutory exceptions.
+It prohibits the disclosure of information from a system of records controlled by the federal agency without the subject's written consent, unless the disclosure is permitted under one of 12 statutory exceptions.
 Until recently, it only applied to lawful residents of the US.
-Read more >>

 Read more >>